Joel Eriksson Ek Game Preview: Wild vs. Devils

 Eriksson Ek Season Stats Insights

-- Eriksson Ek has scored a goal in four of eight games this season, netting multiple goals in one of them.
+- In four of nine games this season, Eriksson Ek has scored a goal, and he has one game with multiple goals.

-- In five of eight games this year, Eriksson Ek has registered a point, and four of those games included multiple points.
+- Eriksson Ek has a point in six games this year (out of nine), including multiple points four times.

 Sign up for Underdog fantasy today.